 City of Valley Glen

 Valley Glen is a highly diverse neighborhood in Los Angeles, California, with a population of 62,509.
-Living in Valley Glen offers residents an urban feel and most residents rent their homes.
-In Valley Glen there are a lot of restaurants, coffee shops, and parks.
-Many young professionals live in Valley Glen and half its residents were born outside of the United States.
+Living in this area offers residents an urban feel and most residents rent their homes.
+There are a lot of restaurants, coffee shops, and parks.
+Many young professionals live in the city and half its residents were born outside of the United States.
 It includes a community college, seven public schools, and six private schools.
 Valley Glen is noted for a half-mile-long California-history mural painted on the side of a flood-control channel.

 Parks and recreation

 The Valley Glen Community Park is frequented by locals.
 The park includes a walking path, a dozen picnic tables and benches, mature maple and sycamore trees and a fenced-in playground for children.

 The outdoor playground is a ‘My Playground (SM)’ by Shane’s Inspiration Project and is designed to be accessible and inclusive for all children with disabilities to play along with typically-abled children.
 It includes safe, state-of-the-art sensory-rich structures that challenge children with disabilities and others from ages 2-5, as well as a sandbox area, swings, and slides, which are wheelchair accessible.
 The playground is a popular place for children and families and is a beloved addition to the Valley Glen Community Park.

 The VGNA thanks the Greater Valley Glen Council who provided the funds for this playground, the park’s walking path, several benches, some recently planted trees, and in 2016, a smart irrigation system.
 With these improvements the Valley Glen Community Park will continue to be a source of pride for the city and a pleasant place for all.